AdobeDocs/campaign.en/help/v8/dev/datamodel-best-practices.md

 ### Choice of keys {#choice-of-keys}

-In addition to the **autouuid** defined by default in most tables, you should consider adding some logical or business keys (account number, client number, and so on).
+In addition to the **autouuid** and **autopk** defined by default in most tables, you should consider adding some logical or business keys (account number, client number, and so on).
 It can be used later for imports/reconciliation or data packages.
 For more on this, see [Identifiers](#identifiers).

 Efficient keys are essential for performance.
 With Snowflake, you can insert nnumeric or string-based data types as keys for tables.